Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: When active, the heart icon should change colour to display that the recipe has been liked

 ### Tasks:
-- [x] Add likes many-to-many field into Recipe model
+- &check; Add likes many-to-many field into Recipe model
-- [x] Add RecipeLike view to views.py
+- &check; Add RecipeLike view to views.py
-- [x] Add URL for RecipeLike to urls.py
+- &check; Add URL for RecipeLike to urls.py
-- [x] Add links to RecipeLike to recipe_details template
+- &check; Add links to RecipeLike to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 8. As a **user** I can **unlike a recipe** so that **I can remove the recipe list on the 'my favourites' page**